aaaaaa123456789/tpp1/specification.md

 ROM banks are 4000-byte contiguous and aligned portions of ROM, identified by 16-bit numbers incrementing from 0 (where 0 is the home bank).
 Bank number 0 is always mapped to the 0000-3FFF block; this cannot be changed.
 The bank that is mapped to the 4000-7FFF block is selected by the MR0 and MR1 registers, where MR0 contains the low-order byte and MR1 the high-order byte.

 Writing to either register shall change the mapped bank immediately.
-Writing 0 to both registers maps bank 0 to the 4000-7FFF area; no "0 to 1" conversion is performed as in MBC1-3.
+Writing 0 to both registers maps bank 0 to the 4000-7FFF area; no "0 to 1" conversion is performed, as opposed to the behavior shown by MBC1-3.
 (In other words, selecting bank 0 behaves as in MBC5.)
 If a bank number that is higher than the highest available bank (as indicated by the cartridge header) is selected, behavior (with respect to the 4000-7FFF block) is undefined as long as that bank remains selected.

 ### MR2: SRAM bank selection